Monomial-agnostic computation of vanishing ideals: Numerical experiments

-The configuration retrieval test verifies if the algorithm outputs a set of polynomials that has the same configuration as the target system up to the maximum degree of polynomials in the target system.
-This is a necessary condition for a good approximate basis construction.
-Furthermore, to circumvent choosing $\epsilon$ of the algorithms, we performed a linear search.
-Thus, a run of an algorithm is considered to have passed the configuration retrieval test if there exists a proper $\epsilon$.
+The configuration retrieval test verifies if the algorithm outputs a set of polynomials with the same configuration as the target system up to the maximum degree of polynomials in the target system.

+\paragraph{Setup} We here consider this a necessary condition for a good approximate basis construction.
 We considered the following affine varieties $\{V_i\}_{i=1,2,3}$.

-We calculated Gr\"{o}bner basis and border basis for each variety and confirmed that these has the same configuration as each of those shown above, and used these configurations as the target ones.
+We calculated Gr\"{o}bner basis and border basis for each variety and confirmed that these have the same configuration as each of those shown above, and used these configurations as the target ones.
 A hundred points (say, $X_i^{*}$) were sampled from each $V_i$.\footnote{The parametric representation is known for each $V_i$.
 A uniform sampling was performed in the parameter space.
 Refer to Appendix~\ref{sec:experiment-details}.} Each $X_i^{*}$ was preprocessed by subtracting the mean and scaling to make all the values range within [-1,1].
 The sampled points were then perturbed by an additive Gaussian noise $\mathcal{N}(\mathbf{0}, \nu I)$, where $I$ denotes the identity matrix and $\nu\in \{0.05, 0.10\}$, and then recentered again.
 The set of such perturbed points from $X_i^{*}$ is denoted by $X_i$.
 Five scales $\alpha X_i, (\alpha=0.01, 0.1, 1.0, 10, 100)$ were considered.
+Because of the perturbations, the choice of $\epsilon$ affects the computational results.
+To circumvent the problem of choosing the problem of $\epsilon$ of the algorithms, we performed a linear search.
+Thus, a run of an algorithm is considered to have passed the configuration retrieval test if there exists any such $\epsilon$.
 The linear search of $\epsilon$ was conducted with $[10^{-5}\alpha, \alpha)$ with a step size $10^{-3}\alpha$.
 We conducted twenty independent runs for each setting, changing the perturbation to $X_i^*$.